Vido/drunken-robots/README.md

         Very deep magic here.

 - 'i havent named it yet' ('benchmark')
-    It evals the guesses end measures the error.
+    It evals the guesses and measures the errors.
 	Maybe it will plot beautiful graphs.

+- (maybe a) core module:
+	To organize the API